neomundi-io/.github/profile/README.md

 → https://neomundi-tech.github.io/neomundi-sandbox/

 This sandbox allows you to simulate AI outputs and observe how the Law-E stability metrics detect risky or unstable behaviors in real time.
+Request API access (early pilots)

+If you want to test the Law-E runtime observability API in your infrastructure, you can request a test API key.

+Contact: contact@neomundi.io

 ## Thermodynamic observability and governance for AI systems.